 With a fast method to measure the effectiveness of an event representation, we can now search for the optimal representation by minimizing Eq.~\eqref{eq:GW_discrepancy_batched} over a space of possible representations with a set of hyperparameters $p$.

-To simplify this optimization, we first describe a very general parametrization, which defines a large family of event representations, extending the family described in~\cite{Gehrig19iccv} in a few important ways.
+To simplify this optimization, we first describe a very general parametrization, which defines a large family of event representations, extending the family described in~\cite{Gehrig19iccv} in a few ways.
 These hyperparameters are a small set of categorical variables which can subsequently be optimized using Bayesian optimization.\\ \textbf{Parametrization of Event Representations} We illustrate the hyperparameters in Fig.~\ref{fig:hyperparameter_overview}.
 In general, we assume an event representation comprises a stack of features, indexed by $c$ (right side), each of which is derived from (\textit{i}) a specific time window $w_c$ of events, (\textit{ii}) a specific measurement $m_c$ of events such as polarity or timestamps, and (\textit{iii}) a specific aggregation $a_c$, such as summation or averaging.
 We write such a representation as $N_c$ concatenated feature maps:

-Here $w_c$ is a \textit{windowing function} which selects events within an interval, $m_c$ is the \textit{measurement function} which selects an event feature and $a_c$ is the \textit{aggregation function}, which aggregates measurements into a single feature map.
+Here $w_c$ is a \textit{windowing function} which selects events within an interval, $m_c$ is the \textit{measurement function} which selects an event feature, and $a_c$ is the \textit{aggregation function}, which aggregates measurements into a single feature map.

-Note in our formulation each channel can have an independent set of parameters, different to~\cite{Gehrig19iccv} which assumes a shared aggregation and measurement function for all channels.
+Note, in our formulation each channel can have an independent set of parameters, different to~\cite{Gehrig19iccv}, which assumes a shared aggregation and measurement function for all channels.
 This makes our parametrization substantially more expressive than the one in~\cite{Gehrig19iccv}.
+The number of (non-learnable) representations is $\left(\vert\mathcal{A}\vert \vert \mathcal{M}\vert \vert \mathcal{W}\vert\right)^{N_c}\approx 3.21\times 10^{27}$, since each channel can be configured independently.
 Moreover, while $a_c$ and $m_c$ were already discussed in~\cite{Gehrig19iccv}, the windowing function is a more general concept, illustrated in Fig.~\ref{fig:hyperparameter_overview} (left).
-While these windows can be non-overlapping ($w_3$, $w_4$, $w_2$), as for Voxel Grids, they can also be overlapping, ($w_0$, $w_1$, $w_2$) as in Mixed-Density Event Stacks~\cite{Nam_2022_CVPR}, or describe windows of a constant event count or constant time~\cite{Wang19cvpr} In this work, we allow each feature channel to select from a basis of windows $\mathcal{W} = \{[t_{0,k}, t_{1,k}]\}_{k=0}^{N_k-1}$, which can combine all types of windows unifying these concepts.
+While these windows can be non-overlapping ($w_3$, $w_4$, $w_2$), as for Voxel Grids \cite{Zhu19cvpr}, they can also be overlapping, ($w_0$, $w_1$, $w_2$) as in Mixed-Density Event Stacks~\cite{Nam_2022_CVPR}, or describe windows of a constant event count or constant time~\cite{Wang19cvpr} In this work we allow each feature channel to select from a basis of windows $\mathcal{W} = \{[t_{0,k}, t_{1,k}]\}_{k=0}^{N_k-1}$, which can combine all types of windows unifying these concepts.
 In summary, a representation is parametrized by: